 Participants must be in good physical condition to participate in the BBPI's Field Expeditions.
-Potential participants should consult their physicians’ advice before registering if there is any question regarding their level of fitness and ability to accomplish strenuous tasks in steep, loose terrain, in high temperatures.
+Potential participants should consult their physicians’ advice before registering if there is any question regarding their level of fitness and ability to accomplish strenuous tasks in steep, loose terrain, in temperatures approaching 100 degrees.

 - For the safety of the entire team, we reserve the right to refuse to allow Expedition Crew Members to go to certain sites if we believe they cannot safely traverse the terrain.

 After you've registered, there's still more information you need to know.
 Click the Expedition Crew Members Only link below to get a packing list, to make additional payments, complete the required forms and waivers, information about your travel plans, additional updates, and much more.

 A password is required for this page and will be sent to you when you submit your deposit.

 All participants must complete the Waiver of Liability Statement and submit it along with the completed Registration Form and Medical Information and Release Form.
 These forms will be available during the registration process.

 The following is a general daily itinerary.
 The schedule each day and week is highly flexible, dependent on a number of factors, and subject to change upon short notice.